asrofindo/Node-Email-Scrapper/README.md

 Now you can start scrapping your emails.
 Open the app.js and configure your keyword and Google pages number you want to scrap.
+Create a directory/folder to extract your email, the name is "email_list" directory

 ```sh
 var searchQuery = 'keyword "@gmail.com" "@live.com" "@yahoo.com" "@hotmail.com"';